All Episodes

 And I was running around looking for an aspirin.

-So finally I I I never used the phone.
+So finally, I never used the phone.

-I hate to telephone because of my hearing, it's impossible for me to talk to people on cell phone.
+It's impossible for me to talk to people on cell phone.

-Uh so I usually text people.
+So I usually text people.

 I did not get a response.

-I got I've got chest pains like I've never had before.
+I've got chest pains like I've never had before.

-And she hung up, and I've started just still walking around the room trying to assume a position to get rid of the pain, thinking it might be a muscle pull or a cramp or whatever.
+And she hung up, and I started just still walking around the room trying to assume a position to get rid of the pain, thinking it might be a muscle pull or a cramp or whatever.

-It was the hotel security guy who was uh expert in this and made me lie down, they gave me an aspirin, and it the pain was just intense.
+It was the hotel security guy who was expert in this and made me lie down.

-I never came close to losing consciousness or any of that, and my life did not flash before me.
+I never came close to losing consciousness or any of that and my life did not flash before me.

-I d I di I didn't think I was going to die, but I did think this was the big one.
+I didn't think I was going to die, but I did think this was the big one.

 I didn't have any of that.

-So they laid me down and uh and gave me an aspirin, and as soon as under my tongue, the aspirin started to uh dissolve and the pain started to go away.
+And as soon as under my tongue, the aspirin started to dissolve and the pain started to go away.

 So I breathed a huge sigh of relief.